PreetinderSingh345/PreetinderSingh345/README.md

 ### Hi 👋, I'm Preetinder Singh

-- I'm a Data Science Enthusiast with experience in Full Stack Development
+- I'm a Machine Learning and Data Science Enthusiast with experience in Full Stack Development

 ---